oktadev/auth0-java-rest-api-examples/README.md

 # Java REST API Examples: Micronaut, Quarkus, Spring Boot, and Helidon

 This repository contains example OAuth 2.0 resource servers built with Micronaut, Quarkus, Spring Boot, and Helidon.
-See link:demo.adoc[this demo script] to learn how these apps were created.
+See [this demo script](demo.adoc) to learn how these apps were created.

 **Prerequisites:** [Java 21 with GraalVM](https://sdkman.io/) and [HTTPie](https://httpie.io/).